Fastjet says in partnership talks with Emirates Airline

 "Talks are at an early stage but this represents a great opportunity for both parties," Fastjet Chief Executive Ed Winter said in a statement.

-Fastjet, which began commercial flights last month, was set up after British investment firm Rubicon acquired the aviation unit of industrial group Lonrho Plc LONR.L for 53 million pounds in June.
+Fastjet, which began commercial flights last month, was set up after British investment firm Rubicon acquired the aviation unit of industrial group Lonrho Plc LONR.L for $86 million in June.

 The low-cost carrier had said on Tuesday that it was in talks with liquidators to buy struggling South African budget airline 1time.